+Text from animation, “How does Mars compare to Earth?”

+https://youtu.be/xlWgxSnVcwU

 Lets look broadly at how Mars compares to Earth.
 3

-First, Mars is 49 million miles farther away from the sun than the Earth is.
-10
+First, on average Mars is 49 million miles farther away from the sun than the Earth.

 Mars is moving slower than the Earth and has a longer orbit path.
-14

-The Earth is moving at over 66,000 mph completing an orbit around the sun in 365 days.
-22
+The Earth is revolving or traveling around the sun at over 66,000 mph and completes one orbit in 365 days.

-Mars, moving at about 54,000 miles per hour on a much longer path, takes 687 earth days to circle the sun.
-30
+Mars is revolving around the sun at about 54,000 miles per hour and travels a much longer path than Earth.
+As a result Mars takes 687 Earth days to complete one orbit.

 Mars and Earth have similar tilts.
-Since the tilt produces seasons, they have similar seasons, but since Mars’ year is longer, the seasons are longer.
-42
+This means that both Earth and Mars have winter, spring, summer and fall, but, since Mars is farther from the sun, it's seasons are all much colder.

-A day on Mars is 24 hours and 40 minutes, meaning it turns slightly slower on its axis than the Earth does.
-52
+Mars turns or rotates slightly slower on its axis than the Earth does.
+As a result one day on Mars is 24 hours and 40 minutes

 The diameter of Mars is about half that of Earth .
-It is the second smallest planet in the solar system 60
+It is the second smallest planet in the solar system

-Mars has 63% less gravity, so you will weigh 63% less.
-106 If you weigh 250 lb on earth, on Mars you would weigh only 156 lb.
-113
+Mars has 63% less gravity than Earth.
+This means that you will weigh 63% less on Mars.
+For example, if you weigh 250 lb on earth, on Mars you would weigh only 156 lb.

-That means it will be easier to jump higher 117
+It also means it will be easier to jump higher

-Mars is much colder than earth with an average temperature of MINUS 81°Farenheit (63°C) That’s over 100° below freezing.
-126
+Mars is much colder than earth with an average temperature of MINUS 81°Farenheit.
+134 That’s over 100° below freezing.
+137 Mars, on average, is colder than the Antarctic and drier than the Sahara.

-And because the Martian atmosphere is 96% Carbon Dioxide humans could not survive breathing in that environment.
+Humans could not survive breathing in the Martian atmosphere because it is 96% Carbon Dioxide.
 Earth’s atmosphere is 78% Nitrogen and 21% Oxygen.
-142

-In the past century we have learned much about Earth’s interior, but we have scant idea of what is inside of Mars?
-150
+In the past century we have learned much about Earth’s interior, but we have little direct evidence for what is inside of Mars.

-Geophysical monitoring instruments will be deployed to Mars in March of 2017.
-Hopefully these have a key to the many questions about what lies below the surface of the red planet.
-203
+Geophysical monitoring instruments will soon be deployed to Mars.
+Hopefully, these will help to provide evidence to answer the many questions we have about what lies below the surface of the red planet.